Osteopathy; Not just backs

-Most new muscle and joint pain can improve with 1 or 2 treatments (over 1-2 weeks) if seen soon after injury and not been treated before.
-However, complete resolution usualy takes longer.
+Most new muscle and joint pain can improve with 1 or 2 treatments (over 1-2 weeks) if seen soon after injury and not previously treated.
+However, complete resolution may take longer.

 Treatments can be 2 times a week if you are in acute pain.
 Otherwise 1 treatment a week for the first 3-6 weeks dependent on progression and your adherence to homework.